habib-wahid/spring-boot-backend/README.md

 8. If new endpoints are added or old ones are updated to the project, then follow the previous steps again to get an updated Redocly documentation.

 ### Two Factor Authentication Flow
-The following diagram shows the two factor authentication flow diagram for a user of PSS:
+The following diagram shows the two factor authentication flow of PSS:

 ![two-fa-flow-diagram](https://github.com/mdgiasuddin/pss-backend-application/blob/feature/pss-258/2fa-otp-flow-diagram/two-fa-flow.png)